European-Unified-ID/EUID-docs/api/v2/getting-started/gs-encryption-decryption.md

 ## Decrypting Responses

-You have the option of writing your own script for decrypting responses or using the provided [Python example script](#example-decryption-script).
+You have the option of writing your own script for decrypting responses or using the provided Python [example encryption script](#example-decryption-script).
 If you choose to write your own script, be sure to follow the field layout requirements listed in [Encrypted Response Envelope](#encrypted-response-envelope) and [Unencrypted Response Data Envelope](#unencrypted-response-data-envelope).

->NOTE: Response is encrypted only if the service returns HTTP status code 200.
+>NOTE: The response is encrypted only if the service returns HTTP status code 200.

 ### Encrypted Response Envelope